 Shortly after completion of the new home, tragedy struck again when Nelson Davis died in 1888.
-For the next four years, Tubman wrangled with federal authorities as she attempted to claim a widow’s war pension to which she was entitled.
+For the next four years, Tubman wrangled with federal authorities as she attempted to claim her entitled widow’s war pension.
 In 1892, the government relented and awarded her a payment of $8 per month.
 In the meantime, federal officials continued to deny Tubman her own pension for her service during the Civil War because War Department records were ambiguous.
-Eventually, Congress brokered a compromise that did not resolve the uncertainties regarding Tubman’s service, but did increase her widow’s pension to $20 per month in 1899.
+Eventually, Congress brokered a compromise that did not resolve the uncertainties regarding Tubman’s service but did increase her widow’s pension to $20 per month in 1899.

 Tubman’s generosity exacerbated her financial problems throughout the latter part of the nineteenth century.
 Despite being nearly destitute—sometimes living off of the generosity of Auburn’s citizenry—Tubman dedicated her life to assisting impoverished former slaves.
 She also volunteered tirelessly to promote equal rights for women and people of color.
 Her home was often a refuge for former slaves struggling to adjust to life beyond bondage.

 In 1896, Tubman risked her small life savings as the down-payment for a mortgage on the twenty-five-acre tract of land next to the home that she purchased at auction.
 With the support of donations from the African Methodist Episcopal Zion Church and Auburn residents, Tubman erected a two-and-one-half-story, clapboard structure on the property intended to be a haven for elderly former slaves.

 When she could no longer afford to pay taxes on the property, Tubman donated it to the African Methodist Episcopal Zion Church in 1903, with the stipulation that she would hold a lifetime deed and that the organization would maintain the site as a home for “aged and indigent colored people.”